JuliaPelzer/Heat-Plume-Prediction/proposal.md

 ## Approach 2: All-In-One

 All-In-One: All heat pumps and heat plumes of a larger domain are predicted at the same time by one fully convolutional network.
-Training and inference are now completely independent of each other. (**??**) This means the network can predict arbitrary large areas with lots of heat pumps, such as the intended usecase of modeling the real world influence of heat pumps on groundwater in a large city such as Munich.
+Training and inference are now completely independent of each other.
+This means the network can predict arbitrary large areas with lots of heat pumps, even when trained on much smaller domains.
+This is necessary for the intended usecase of modeling the real world influence of heat pumps on groundwater in a large city such as Munich.
 The inferred temperature field can be much larger than the simulated training data.

 ### Challenges:
 1. The required network size for good accuracy is even larger than in the two stage approach.